-- Heather Morgan, Sustainability & Risk Management Lead for Metro New York, AECOM: Battery Park City in lower Manhattan has instituted a robust response to the climate crisis and as part of that process, has had to deal with an “infrastructure Tetris” that includes the Battery Park Underpass, Brooklyn Battery Tunnel, MTA bus and subway tunnels, utilities and storm sewage infrastructure, as well as the vitally important social landscape.
-Morgan noted that with this project and similar resilient infrastructure projects, the most important aspects are empowerment of the clients, community, project partners and agencies; the necessity of a transdisciplinary approach where every component of the team has equal footing in the design dialogue; and the involvement of a transparent risk management process that builds trust between the client and the community.
+- Heather Morgan, Sustainability & Risk Management Lead for Metro New York, AECOM: Battery Park City in lower Manhattan has instituted a robust response to the climate crisis and as part of that process, has had to deal with an “infrastructure Tetris” that includes the Battery Park Underpass, Brooklyn Battery Tunnel, MTA bus and subway tunnels, and utilities and storm sewage infrastructure as well as the vitally important social landscape.
+Morgan noted that with this project and similar resilient infrastructure projects, the most important aspects are empowerment of the clients, community, project partners, and agencies; the necessity of a transdisciplinary approach, where every component of the team has equal footing in the design dialogue; and the involvement of a transparent risk management process that builds trust between the client and the community.

-- Rogelio Madan, Chief of Community Planning and Sustainability, City of Miami Beach: The City of Miami Beach is part of what is considered the most vulnerable region in the country when it comes to sea level rise, and it is predicted that the City may get between 7 and 10 feet of sea level rise in the next 100 years.
+- Rogelio Madan, Chief of Community Planning and Sustainability, City of Miami Beach: The City of Miami Beach is part of the most vulnerable metropolitan region in the country when it comes to sea level rise, and it is predicted that the City may experience between 7 and 10 feet of sea level rise in the next 100 years.
 The basis of the City of Miami Beach’s sea level rise program includes raising streets, raising sea walls throughout the City, installing stormwater pumps and backflow preventers, and requiring buildings to be built higher.
 As a solution to sea level rise and a way to promote public space, the City of Miami Beach has focused heavily on co-benefits – creating beautiful parks that the public can enjoy, while simultaneously creating parks that contain features that help to protect Miami Beach from sea level rise.